 Mandatory assignment due one week before the course starts

-Please prepare two or three questions or dilemmas relevant to your research project.
-These could be directly related to your own project, or critical reflections concerning the course material.
+Please prepare a brief ethical assessment of your own PhD project.
+This could involve ethical questions, dilemmas and/or reflections relevant to your research project (500-600 words).

 You will be divided into groups of 7-8 students, and in the course you will have the chance to discuss your reflections with your group.
 Please read through the assignments handed in by other members of your group as well before the course.
 In that way, you will meet better prepared for the group discussion.